fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 the similarity between two texts, for instance.

-Document similarity with word embeddings {#document-similarity-with-word-embeddings .title style="clear: both"}
+Document similarity with word embeddings
 ----------------------------------------------------------